HonkingGoose/git-gosling/docs/further_resources/recommended_reading.md

 ## How to use `git send-email`

-Projects like Git and the Linux kernel use an email based workflow instead of a pull request based workflow.
+Projects like Git and the Linux kernel use an e-mail based workflow instead of a pull request based workflow.
 I don't cover the e-mail workflow in this guide, as I want to focus on the Git CLI and the GitHub interface.

 The `git-send-email` site has a lot of good information on sending patches via e-mail.